MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/share-desktop-flows-that-contain-cloud-connector-actions.md

 ### Console runs

-Just as in the user use-case, once you execute a shared desktop flow that contains cloud connector actions through the console you will be prompted by the **bring your own connection** dialog to provide a valid connection to be used.
+As in the user use-case, once you execute a shared desktop flow that contains cloud connector actions through the console you are prompted by the **bring your own connection** dialog to provide a valid connection to be used.